-FSCM now offers Freestyles on Tuesday at 5 pm or 5:30 pm and Thursday 6 or 6:30pm Click on Image to register.
+FSCM now offers Freestyles on Monday/Tuesday: 5 pm & 5:30pm and Thursdays: 6 pm & 6:30pm Click on Image to register.

 Each freestyle participant is asked to follow the safety and courtesy rules and guidelines.
 Failure to follow these rules and guidelines may result in a warning, removal off the ice by a coach, or the loss of ice privileges.